 Jennifer combines psychology and filmmaking.
 She first earned an honors BA in Psychology from Harvard University in Cambridge, Massachusetts (USA), and then moved to Amsterdam to graduate with an MA in Film And Television Studies (film theory) from the University of Amsterdam in the Netherlands.
 She became the first person ever at the University of Amsterdam to write a Film Studies master’s thesis about pornography.
 Named “Engaging the Body: The Possibilities and Limitations of Character-Based Theory in Explaining Pornography,” she explored the interrelated concepts of sympathy and empathy in understanding people’s physical and emotional reactions to pornography.
 To this day, she always consciously works with sympathy and empathy in her filmmaking, and finds those phenomena valuable for creating intense erotic connection between her characters and the viewer.

-Jennifer’s award-winning films screen at international festivals, cinemas, and museums all over America, Europe, Japan, and South America, and her body of work won the 2015 European Feminist Porn Award.
+Jennifer’s award-winning films screen at international festivals, cinemas, and museums all over America, Europe, Japan, and South America.
 Her trilogy “Silver Shoes” premiered at the London ICA (Institute of Contemporary Arts), screened by invitation at the Schwules Museum Berlin, and received the “Movie Of The Year” grand prize at the Feminist Porn Awards in Toronto.
 Her explicitly erotic fiction film “Matinée” has won three Best Film awards including one from the Melbourne Underground Film Festival which it won by jury prize — even though the film was technically banned from the festival by the Australian Classification Board for its intense sexual content.
 Her love/porn collaboration “Skin.
 Like.
 Sun.” has been embraced by sexologists at home and abroad for its unusually realistic depiction of female pleasure.
 And her arty erotic documentary “Headshot,” which screened at the Cannes Short Film Corner at its launch, broadcast recently on primetime television for half a million viewers.
 Her new virtual reality 3D 360° immersive experience film “Second Date” was nominated for a VR award at the Raindance Film Festival (London) at its World Premiere, and recently screened at the EYE Filmmuseum in Amsterdam.
 Films and details

 In addition to filmmaking, Jennifer curates erotic-themed film programs and exhibitions for museums, arts institutions, and festivals including one of the longest running exhibitions ever at The Museum of Sex/New York (MOSEX).
 She was a co-director of Amsterdam’s own Rated X Amsterdam Alternative Erotica Film Festival, and a consultant for the Dutch EYE FilmMuseum’s erotic archive.
 More on curation